 A month later he abducted and killed 21-year-old Lynda Ann Healy.
 Using fake ailments, to lure women to his aid, he went on to kill eight other women in the Northwest and was implicated in many unsolved cases.

-Somehow, Ted managed to keep down a job, a girlfriend, and an involvement in the Republican Party, even writing rape-prevention material and operating an anti-suicide line.
+Somehow, Ted managed to keep down a job, a girlfriend, and involvement in the Republican Party, even writing rape-prevention material and operating an anti-suicide line.

 With pressure mounting in the Northwest, he moved to Salt Lake City to attend Law School, living in the college area.

 He killed six girls in Utah, discarding them in the canyons.
 Bundy also travelled to Colorado, where three girls disappeared.